AndyObtiva/glimmer-dsl-swt/README.md

 Since custom shell gems are both an app and a gem, they provide two ways to run:
 - Run the `glimmer` command and pass it the generated script under the `bin` directory that matches the gem name (e.g. run `glimmer bin/glimmer-cs-calculator`)
-- Run the executable binary file that ships with the gem directly (without `glimmer`).
-It intentionally has a shorter name for convenience since it is meant to be used on the command line (not in a package), so you can leave out the `glimmer-cs-` prefix (e.g. run `bin/calculator` directly)
+- Run the executable shell script that ships with the gem directly (does not need the `glimmer` command).
+It intentionally has a shorter name for convenience since it is meant to be used on the command line (not in a package), so you can leave out the `glimmer-cs-` prefix (e.g. run `bin/calculator` directly).
+This is also used as the main way of running custom shell gems on Linux.

 Examples: